A driving principle in Agile development is that we want to move useful software quickly into production by issuing frequent, incremental releases.

 With ZenHub you can easily and automatically calculate your current velocity using the Velocity Charts feature.
 When you use GitHub Milestones and sprint planning in your workflow, ZenHub will calculate your average velocity based on your previous 7 sprints and current open 3 sprints.

 See our support article Track team Velocity sprint-over-sprint to learn more about this core ZenHub capability and how you can incorporate it into your release planning process.

 ZenHub Release Reports makes it easy to use your existing GitHub data to create dynamic, comprehensive release plans that help guide your team to success.
-To learn more, visit the Help Center and read our article Plan Long-Term Projects with Release Reports.
+To learn more, visit the Help Center to find out more about how you can plan long-term projects using release reports.